Regular Preventative Vaccinations for Pets: Essential or Dangerous?

 A titer test to assess if a booster dose is essential to estimate if a booster dose is imperative.
 The titer measures antibody concentration of an antibody in the blood serum.

-Some regions have higher incidence of particular infections such as Parvovirus, hence the decision of frequent vaccination or not is completely dependent on your veterinarian’s point of view and it is best to follow their advice.
+Some regions have higher incidence of particular infections such as parvovirus, hence the decision of frequent vaccination or not is completely dependent on your veterinarian’s point of view and it is best to follow their advice.

 Mayuri,